Leon T. Andrews, Jr.

 influential leaders in the nonprofit sector by the Nonprofit Times.

-Dr. Ashcraft is currently Board Chair-Elect for National Recreation and Park Association and has been
+Dr. Ashcraft is currently Chair of NRPA's Board of Directors and has been

 involved with the Association in many capacities including: Board of Trustees Member (2005 – present);

 Governance Task Group Chair; Co-Chair, Board Development Committee; Public policy; Nominating; Citizen Task